wp-plugins/thumbgen/readme.txt

 Installation

-Just donwload the zip file, upload it to your wordpress vía install plugins page (or uncompress it to your wordpress wp-content/plugins/ folder) and activate it.
-Once activated the plugin is ready to be used by calling its main function (see “Usage” section below).
+Just donwload the zip file, upload it to your wordpress via install plugins page (or uncompress it to your wordpress wp-content/plugins/ folder) and activate it.
+Once activated the plugin is ready to be used by calling its main function (see "Usage" section below).

 To use this function you just need to use this line with a few parameters: